17 Best Things to Do in Nashville, Tennessee

 Even if you’re not a fan of country music (which I am not), visiting the museum is still worth while to learn about the music that shaped Nashville.

-Book your Country Music Hall of Fame and Museum ticket here.
+Get your Country Music Hall of Fame and Museum ticket here.

 2. Bar Hop on Lower Broadway

-Lower Broadway is Nashville’s Honkey Tonk Highway, a stretch of bars pouring beers and pumping out loud live music.
 Some of country music’s biggest stars got their start on Broadway, and musicians today are still trying to catch their big break there.

-Broadway is the place to go for Music City bar hopping and a good mix of the city’s country, bluegrass, and rockabilly roots.
+Broadway is the place to go for Music City bar-hopping and a good mix of the city’s country, bluegrass, and rockabilly roots.

-Book an all-inclusive Nashville pub crawl here.
+Take an all-inclusive Nashville pub crawl along Broadway here.

 3. Catch a Concert at…